jonsimonsen/Casimo/README.md

   python casimo.py > filename.txt <br />
 Make sure that the path you choose for the output does not cause overwriting of important files. <br />
 Sample output can be found in the file output.txt <br />
+Version 0.3 contains code for a dealer, and can be run by typing: <br />
+  python one_hand.py <br />

 # History
 v0.1: <br />